1wunderkind/loopgpt-backend/docs/security/SECURITY_AUDIT.md

 ### HIPAA Compliance: N/A

-LoopGPT does not handle protected health information (PHI) as defined by HIPAA.
+LooptOS does not handle protected health information (PHI) as defined by HIPAA.

 ---